jdobbs34/CP-325.9---Capstone-Completion-Frontend/README.md

 ### Backend

-- Node.js
+- Node.js - JavaScript runtime
-- Express
+- Express.js - Web framework
-- dotenv
+- dotenv - Environment variables
-- CORS
+- cors - connects frontend and backend
-- Mongoose
+- Mongoose - ODM (Object Data Modeling)
-- MongoDB Atlas
+- MongoDB Atlas - Database

 ## Approach
 I built this app using React hooks to manage state and interact with the DOM:

 - useRef — Handles all of the inputs in the form.
-- useEffect — This is used for Google Books API the user types.
+- useEffect — This is used for the Google Books API when the user types.
 - useState — Holds the characters array and is triggered when characters are added, edited, or deleted.

 The app has 4 pages connected with React Router.
-All character data is saved to localStorage so it continues after a page refresh.
+All character data is saved to localStorage, so it continues after a page refresh.

 ## How to Run Locally
 - bashgit clone https://github.com/yourusername/your-repo-name